archimedes-projects/archimedes-maven-micronaut/micronaut-java-parent/README.md

 ## Integration tests

-If you want to run integration tests in your proyect you just need to activate de [failsafe-maven-plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) in your project `pom.xml`.
+If you want to run integration tests in your project you just need to activate de [failsafe-maven-plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) in your project `pom.xml`.

 ```xml
     ...